-- Edna Chandler awarded Member of the Order of the British Empire (MBE). - The Basin Scout Troop name changed back to 1st The Basin. - 2nd The Basin Brownie pack formed. - The Basin Basketball Club boy's team formed.

-- Committee formed to investigate building a new kindergarten in The Basin.
+- Edna Chandler awarded Member of the Order of the British Empire (MBE). - The Basin Scout Troop name changed back to 1st The Basin. - 2nd The Basin Brownie pack formed. - Attempted robbery on The Basin Post Office. - The Basin Basketball Club boy's team formed. - Committee formed to investigate building a new kindergarten in The Basin.
 Later known as the Goodwin Estate Kindergarten. - Roy Ritchie closes his butcher shop. - The "Boronia" water tank located on Mountain Highway The Basin finished.